It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

 - A thyroid disorder.

-Do not use epinephrine if you are pregnant or if you are breast-feeding a baby without the advice of your doctor.
+Do not use Epinephrine if you are pregnant or breastfeeding a baby without your doctor’s advice.

-In an emergency situation, it is possible that before using adrenaline you can not inform the people who care for you if you are pregnant or breast-feeding.
-Make sure any doctor who is caring for your pregnancy or your baby knows that you have received this medicine.
+In an emergency, it is possible that before using adrenaline, you can not inform the people who care for you if you are pregnant or breastfeeding.
+Make sure any doctor caring for your pregnancy or your baby knows that you have received this medicine.

 How should I use it?

 Use exactly as prescribed by your doctor.
 Do not use it in higher or lower amounts or for longer than prescribed by your doctor.
 Follow the instructions printed on the medication label.